waterbear-cloud/paco/docs/aim-config.rst

 Environments contain EnvironmentRegions.
-The name of an EnvironmentRegion must match a valid AWS region name, or the special ``default`` name, which is used to override network and application config for a whole environment, regardless of region.
+The name of an EnvironmentRegion must match a valid AWS region name.
+The special ``default`` name is also available, which can be used to override config for a whole environment, regardless of region.

 The following example enables the applications named ``marketing-app`` and ``sales-app`` into all dev environments by default.
 In ``us-west-2`` this is